Bader Al-Saif

 Non-Resident Fellow, AGSIW; Assistant Professor of History, Kuwait University

-Al-Saif holds a PhD with distinction from Georgetown University, a Master of Education and a Master of Theology, both with honors from Harvard University, and a Master of Law with honors from the School of Oriental and African Studies, University of London.
+He holds a PhD with distinction from Georgetown University, a Master of Education and Master of Theology, both with honors, from Harvard University, and a Master of Law with honors from the School of Oriental and African Studies, University of London.
 He graduated summa cum laude from Boston College with a double major in political science and history.

 How Is the Israel-Hamas Conflict Affecting Gulf Arab States and Their Strategic Calculations?